netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 we achieved a chart creation rates of 7000 charts/second (vs 100 charts/second prior)

 #### Per host alert processing.
 Alert processing for a host (e.g. child connected to a parent) is now done on its own host.
-Time consuming health related initialization functions are deferred as needed and parallelized to improve performance.
+Time-consuming health related initialization functions are deferred as needed and parallelized to improve performance.

 #### Dictionary code improvements
-Code improvements to make use of dictionaries to better manage the life cycle of objects (creation, usage, and destruction using reference counters) and reduce explicit locking to access resources.
+Code improvements have been made to make use of dictionaries, better managing the life cycle of objects (creation, usage, and destruction using reference counters) and reducing explicit locking to access resources.

 ## Acknowledgments <a id="v1370-ack"></a>